TedOctaviusGreene/jesusrest/articles/Isaiah-58:-What's-Doing-Your-Own-Ways-Mean.md

 ---

-## 8. The Lesson for the Churches of God
+## 8. The Lesson for the legalists

-The Churches of God have turned Isaiah 58 into a weapon of guilt.
+The legalists have turned Isaiah 58 into a weapon of guilt.
 They forbid joy, forbid speech, forbid ordinary life.
 But they are reading the Hebrew backwards.

 Isaiah never condemned pleasure.
 He condemned business oppression.
 And Paul tells us the entire covenant of stone is obsolete.